pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-08-interview-questions-to-ask.md

 * Tell me about the first time you thought about that problem you had that the product helped solve.
 * Can you run me through the purchase day?
 * I don't understand, can you help me get a better picture of that time you decided to start searching for the product?
-* What is on a weekend or during the week?
+* Was it on a weekend or during the week?
 * Was it sunny outside or was it raining, do you remember?
 * Help me get a picture of your setup at that moment, so you were in your office... was the door closed?
 * What did you type in Google when you had that thought about your problem on that Sunday morning?